Mr-Danix/Biology/README.md

 ## 🤝 Contributing

 Feel free to fork the repo, create issues, or submit pull requests.
-Suggestions and improvements are always welco!
+Suggestions and improvements are always welcome!